Linda's Lunacy

 MY REVIEW:

 *Disclosure of Material Connection: I received a copy of this book for review purposes.
 I received no other compensation.
-I was not required to write a positive review.
-My opinions are my own.
+Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Filed Under: Books, Reviews